-As such, the applicant will be required to dedicate approximately 0.5 Ha of neighbourhood parkland/linear park trail abutting Shannon Lake Road (as shown in Figure 3) as a condition of future subdivision approval to meet park dedication requirements specifically resulting from Section 510 of the Local Government Act (LGA).
-Prior to park dedication, the owner will be required to complete wildfire mitigation works, as well as construct a 1.5 m wide linear trail and to fence the park in accordance with Development Permit 18-05.
+As such, the applicant will be required to dedicate approximately 0.5 Ha of neighbourhood linear parkland and construct a 1.5 m wide trail abutting Shannon Lake Road (as shown in Figure 3) as a condition of future subdivision approval to meet park dedication requirements specifically resulting from Section 510 of the Local Government Act (LGA).
+Prior to park dedication, the owner will be required to complete wildfire mitigation works.
+The proposed dedication is consistent with Council's Park Land Acceptance Policy (consistent with master plans, connects existing parks, be of low risk, etc.)